joshdhenry/RainOrShine/README.md

 ## Synopsis

-Vista Weather is a Swift iPhone app, written in XCode entirely by myself.
+Vista Weather is a Swift iPhone/iPad app, written in XCode entirely by myself.

 Vista Weather is a beautiful and super-accurate weather app for iPhone and iPad.
 Check the local weather forecast or select any city in the world using the Forecast.io API.
 Get the five-day forecast to plan your week.